LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 With the `includeResourceTypes`property set as in the preceding example, the FHIR server publishes notification events only for `Patient` and `Observation` resources.
 If you omit this property or set its value to `[]` (an empty array), then the FHIR server publishes notifications for all resource types.

 ## 4.3 Persistence interceptors
-the LinuxForHealth FHIR Server supports a persistence interceptor feature that enables users to add their own logic to the REST API processing flow around persistence events.
+The LinuxForHealth FHIR Server supports a persistence interceptor feature that enables users to add their own logic to the REST API processing flow around persistence events.
 This can be used to enforce application-specific business rules associated with resources.
 Interceptor methods are called immediately before or after each persistence operation.

 ### 4.3.1 FHIRPersistenceInterceptor interface
 A persistence interceptor implementation must implement the `org.linuxforhealth.fhir.server.spi.interceptor.FHIRPersistenceInterceptor` interface.